-10. INVESTMENT IN ASSOCIATES
+8. INVESTMENT IN ASSOCIATES

-On April 10, 2014, the Company through its wholly-owned subsidiary, Northern Vine, entered into a share exchange agreement with Experion Biotechnologies Inc. ("Experion"), a company incorporated under the laws of British Columbia, Canada.
+On April 10, 2014, the Company through its subsidiary, Northern Vine, entered into a share exchange agreement with Experion Biotechnologies Inc. ("Experion"), a company incorporated under the laws of British Columbia, Canada.
 Pursuant to the terms of the agreement, Experion and Northern Vine have exchanged 25% of each parties' issued and outstanding common shares.
-The Company maintains a 75% ownership in Northern Vine.
+As of June 30, 2017, Northern Vine has 18.75% ownership in Experion.
+The Company has 80.50% ownership in Northern Vine as of June 30, 2017.